devaloop-labs/devalang/README.md

 ## 📄 Documentation

-### Please refer to the [online documentation](https://docs.devalang.com) for detailed information on syntax, features, and usage examples.
+### Please refer to the [online documentation](https://docs.devalang.com) for detailed information on syntax, features, and usage examples

 ## 🧯 Known issues